from __future__ import annotations

 from dataclasses import dataclass, field, InitVar

-from typing import List, Iterable, Optional
+from typing import List, Iterable, Optional, Any

 from os import path